Belan-Mihail/cooking-blog/README.md

   - Provide the opportunity for various users to post recipes for their favorite dishes
   - Create a beautiful, easy-to-use website with rich functionality (registration, comments, updates, etc.)

+## User Experience

+### Target Audience

+- People of different ages who want to post a recipe for their favorite dishes or watch, comment and rate recipes posted by other users

+### User Requrements and Expectations

+- Simple and user-friendly to use
+- Interactive interaction with the user (reaction to user actions)
+- Fully adaptive and beautiful design
+- Accessible navigation, links working as expected